-Nevada Sunrise collected approximately 160 soil samples from a grid established across the surface trace of the Coronado South conductor.
+Nevada Sunrise collected 162 soil samples from a grid established across the surface trace of the Coronado South conductor.
 Samples were submitted to Activation Laboratories Ltd. in Ancaster, Ontario for Spatiotemporal Geochemical Hydrocarbons ("SGH") analysis.
 This initial soil survey program represents the Company's first test of the SGH process, which has been reported to detect buried sulphide mineralization at depths up to 500 metres.
-Results from the survey will be integrated into the Coronado target matrix for a future drilling program.